President, Local 237 Teamsters

 Since joining Teamsters Union Local 237 over 20 years ago, Gregory Floyd has been a committed and dedicated member.
 His strong leadership abilities enabled him to advance from a hospital police officer position to the rank of captain with the NYC Health and Hospitals Corporation (HHC).
 At the age of 27, he made his mark as the youngest hospital police captain in the HHC’s history.
 In further recognition of his leadership, Floyd was elected vice president of NYC Hospital Police Guardians Association.

-Floyd currently serves as a trustee to the Board of New York City Employee Retirement System (NYCERS), one of the largest public pension funds in the United States with assets of $37 billion.
+Mr. Floyd serves as a trustee to the Board of New York City Employee Retirement System (NYCERS), one of the largest public pension funds in the United States with assets of $41 billion.
 He is also a commissioner on the board of the IBT Human Rights Commission, a post to which he was appointed by IBT General President James P. Hoffa.
-Floyd also serves on the Board of Group Health Insurance (GHI) and Health Insurance Plan of New York (HIP).
+Mr. Floyd also serves on the Board of Group Health Insurance (GHI) and Health Insurance Plan of New York (HIP).

-Additionally, Floyd serves as a vice president of the New York State AFL-CIO and the New York City Central Labor Council.
-He is also secretary of the Municipal Labor Committee, and a trustee on the Board of Teamsters Joint Council 16.
-Floyd also serves on the board of the National Jazz Museum and the board of trustees of the Council for Unity, a New York City-based organization that promotes safety, unity and achievement in schools and communities.
-He is also the host of a public affairs program on radio station WWRL 1600 AM “Reaching Out With Greg Floyd”, which is aired in all of the five boroughs on Time Warner public access television as well.
-In addition, Floyd is a featured columnist for both the Amsterdam News and The Huffington Post.
-In 2009, Floyd served on the transition team for New York City District Attorney, Cy Vance and in 2010, he was appointed to the September 11 Worker Protection Task Force by New York State Sen. Malcolm A. Smith.
+Additionally, Mr. Floyd serves as a vice president of the New York State AFL-CIO and the New York City Central Labor Council.
+He is also secretary of the Municipal Labor Committee, plus a trustee and Recording Secretary of the Executive Board of Teamsters Joint Council 16.
+Mr. Floyd also serves on the board of the National Jazz Museum in Harlem and the board of trustees of the Council for Unity, a New York City-based organization that promotes safety, unity and achievement in schools and communities.
+In 2009, Mr. Floyd served on the transition team for New York City District Attorney, Cy Vance.
+He was also recently cited by the Institutional Investor, as among the “40 most influential people in the battle to decide the future of U.S. pensions.”
+Mr. Floyd is a featured columnist for both the Amsterdam News and The Huffington Post and the host of a public affairs program on radio station 970 AM “Reaching Out With Greg Floyd”, which airs in all of the five boroughs on cable TV systems and on Cablevision Long Island systems